openkraken/website/docs/api/styles/background.en-US.md

 #### background-size

 - Definition: Set the background image size.
-The picture can keep its original size, or stretch to a new size, or zoom to the size of the available space of the element while maintaining its original proportion.
+The picture can maintain its original size, or stretch to a new size, or zoom to the size of the available space of the element while maintaining its original proportions.
 - Property value: [cover | contain | auto | \<number>[ px | rpx | vw | vh]]
 - Reference: [link](https://developer.mozilla.org/zh-CN/docs/Web/CSS/background-size).
 - Note: Percentage is not currently supported.

 #### background-attachment

-- Definition: Specify the position of the background image to be fixed in the viewport or scroll with the block containing it.
+- Definition: The position of the specified background image is fixed in the viewport or scrolled along with the block containing it.
 - Property value: [local | scroll]
 - Reference: [link](https://developer.mozilla.org/zh-CN/docs/Web/CSS/background-attachment).